keithledgerwood/WICLab-guide/01-introduction.md

 And... all the while ensuring an incredible user experience that amplifies productivity.
 Sounds intense, doesn’t it?

 Here’s the Twist: With the unparalleled capabilities of Okta’s Workforce Identity Cloud, it's more than possible.
 And we're here to guide you every step of the way!

+### Initial access to your Okta tenant

+1. In the mailbox you used for registration, find and open the "Your New Okta account" email.
+2. Copy the temporary password, and then click **Sign On**.
+3. Follow the instructions on the screen to sign on to your Okta org.

+> **Note:** This will require that you sign in with your temporary password, set up a new password and set up the Okta Verify app on your mobile device.
+After successful sign on, you will see the Okta End-User Dashboard.

+4. Return to this lab guide for more fun and excitement.

+## Under Construction...beep...beep...beep

+Hey there... we have some exciting enhancements and automated tasks planned for this lab.

+However, there are still some steps that, have not been automated, and need to be done manually.

+ So, after you've signed into your demo org, but before you've added your first employee, please please open the following in a new tab: [WIC Acceleration Lab](<https://drive.google.com/drive/folders/105BjtBmVze3ruoFBdtSuPdW9-bDR8qqV?usp=drive_link target="_blank"> "Manual Chores")

+THANK YOU!
+THANK YOU!
+THANK YOU!

+The above section will self-destruct in 5, 4, 3 or so days.

 ## An Overview of the Environment